 Here’s how Microsoft’s Windows Defender performed in the test:

 The experts at AV-Comparatives also conduct a similar examination, called Performance Test.
 The test method may be slightly different to AV-Test’s study, but the concept is more or less the same.
-Several common computer tasks are executed with each product installed, and the impact of a security product is measured in terms of system speed (or system performance).
+Several common computer tasks are executed with each product installed, and the impact of a security product is measured in terms of system speed.

-In the most recent version of the Performance Test, which was held in October 2018, Norton got the highest “ADVANCED+” award with an impressive impact score (the lower, the better) of 6.7, while Windows Defender came last in the test which involved 17 software and was only eligible for the “STANDARD” award.
+Windows Defender came last in the test which involved 17 software and was only eligible for the “STANDARD” award.
+Its impact score was 27.2.

 Let’s see how Windows Defender and Norton compare in this regard.

-Windows Defender Security Center (formerly Windows Defender) provides a simple, minimalistic interface that sits nicely on all versions of the Windows operating system.
+Windows Security (formerly Windows Defender) provides a simple, minimalistic interface that sits nicely on all versions of the Windows operating system.
 It’s in shades of white, gray, and light blue.

 The vertical menu on the left has six tabs, namely Home, Virus & Threat Protection, Firewall & Network Protection, App & Browser Control, Device Performance & Health, and Family Options.

 Home — which is the main window — gives you an overview of all the modules and alerts you of issues that need your attention.
 If everything is well, you’ll also see a reassuring “Your device is being protected” message on the main window.
 Just below the message is the date when the last computer health scan took place.